|Office:||1810 Building Room 548|

-TL’s research interests include the governance of knowledge intensive organizations and social ventures, the ways networks span organizational boundaries, the social and institutional context of entrepreneurship, and community economic development.
+TL’s research interests include the governance of knowledge intensive organizations and social ventures, the ways networks span organizational boundaries, the social and institutional context of international business, and the ins and outs of experiential learning.
+He is co-author of more than 35 commissioned reports and peer-reviewed publications and has served on the Editorial Board of the Academy of Management Review.

-Prior to joining the Fox School, TL was a Managing Director for New Society Publishers, where he edited more than 30 books, and a strategic consultant for small and family-owned firms.
-TL has earned a PhD and an MBA from Temple University’s Fox School of Business and an A.B. in Religious Studies from Brown University.
+Prior to joining the Fox School, TL was a Managing Director for New Society Publishers and a strategic consultant for small and family-owned firms.
+TL Hill earned a PhD and an MBA from Temple University and an A.B. in Religious Studies from Brown University.

 - Hill, TL & Scott, Jonathan.
 2014.
 Knows My Business: The Association between Preference for Relational Governance and Owners’ Choice of Banks.
 Journal of Small Business Management.
 In press.